-- definition of what a Digital Wallet is
+- the definition of a Digital Wallet;

-- guidance for organizations to move forward as the Digital Wallet ecosystem forms
+- guidance for organizations to move forward as the Digital Wallet ecosystem forms.

 Our ability to control what information we share is increasing – from identity documentation to various forms and data that others need.
 We can accomplish much more in this new and rapidly evolving world.

-We’re told that our Digital Wallet is where we put these things to keep them safe and use them.
+Our Digital Wallet is where we put these things to keep them safe and use them.

-Ask a dozen people and you’ll get a dozen different definitions.
+Ask a dozen people, and you’ll get a dozen different definitions.

-As leaders in Canada and abroad met at the Internet Identity Workshop #25 the ideas behind “what a digital wallet is” began to form.
-Global leaders in the identity space, particularly those in the Sovrin/Evernym, uPort, and Microsoft realm had early ideas about what the advent of Verifiable Credentials would mean to People and Organizations.
+As leaders in Canada and abroad met at the Internet Identity Workshop #25, the ideas behind “what a digital wallet is” began to form.
+Global leaders in the identity space, particularly those in the Sovrin/Evernym, uPort, and Microsoft realm, had early ideas about what the advent of Verifiable Credentials would mean to People and Organizations.

 |Verifiable Credential||A Credential is a set of one or more claims made by an issuer.
-A Verifiable Credential is a tamper-evident Credential that has authorship that can be cryptographically verified.|
+A Verifiable Credential is a tamper-evident Credential with authorship that can be verified cryptographically.|

 |W3C Verifiable Claims Working Group|